Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 This includes:

-Time Management and Planning Difficulties
+Autism-Specific Time Management and Planning Challenges

 Structure and Routine